epfl-ada/ada-2021-project-bbear-or-not-bbear/README.md

 For all the analysis, we randomly collect 1 million quotes from 2017, 2018, and 2019 for 30 times to decrease bias and variation.

-## Bootstrapping Procedure
+## Negative emotion trend
+1. 1 million data set
+2. Feature engineering by negative wordbank
+3. Calculate negative counts annually
+4. Plot neg counts vs. time

+## Seasonal effect on negative emotions
-* Take 1 million quotes for each year in 2017 - 2019
+1. Take 1 million quotes for each year in 2017 - 2019
-* Divided the 1 million quotes into 12 months, that is 12 pools.
+2. Divided the 1 million quotes into 12 months, that is 12 pools.
-* Bootstrapping (Randomly sampling) 10 thousands quotes from every month pool, so that each month pool contains 10 thousands quotes
+3. Bootstrapping (Randomly sampling) 10 thousands quotes from every month pool, so that each month pool contains 10 thousands quotes
-* Calculate the negative count/polarity scores of each month pool.
+4. Calculate the negative count/polarity scores of each month pool.
-* Repeat steps 3 and step 4 with replication n = 30, so we can calculate the median and standard deviation of the negative quotes for each month.
+5. Repeat steps 3 and step 4 with replication n = 30, so we can calculate the median and standard deviation of the negative quotes for each month.
-* Draw box plots of spring, summer, autumn and winter
+6. Draw box plots of spring, summer, autumn and winter

+## Gender differences in negative emotions
+1. Take 1 million quotes for each year in 2017 – 2019
+2. Append the polarity scores for each quotes
+3. Apply genderize library to categorize the quotes by the gender of the first names
+4. Divided the quotations in two gender types each year
+5. Bootstrapping (Randomly sampling) 10000 quotes from every gender type
+6. Calculate the negative count of each gender type(‘negative count’ here means quotations with anxious words and the polarity scores <=0)
+7. Repeat steps 5 and step 6 with replication n = 30, so we can calculate the median and standard deviation of the negative quotes for each month.
+8. Draw box plots over time, and compare the gender means and variation over time

 # Organization within the team
 Cheng-Hua Huang: data story, Coming up with algorithm, Wrap up of the whole project